Nekohime/vwop/README.md

 # Virtual World Object Path

-An Asset Server for a certain of Virtual Worlds.
+An Asset Server for a family of Virtual Worlds.

 ## Setup

-`npm install`
+Install dependencies: `npm install`

-You need to symlink your object path folders inside ./paths/ (stuff like rwx, models, avatars, sounds, seqs, etc.)
+Run: `npm start` or `./run.sh`

-To run, `npm start`
+You may need to change some configuration variables in app.js

 ## Features

 - Flat prims
-  - Cached
+  - ~~Cached~~ Caching currently broken
 - Model Viewer in <iframe> in <dialog> (view button)
 - Copy button to copy filename to clipboard